Frequently Asked Questions about Agri-footprint

 Did you account for soil carbon sequestration in the calculation of carbon footprint of crop production?

-No, Agri-footprint does not take into account carbon storage/ sequestration but users can easily include the uptake of biogenic carbon in the LCIs.
+No, Agri-footprint does not take into account carbon storage/sequestration, but users can easily include the uptake of biogenic carbon in the LCIs.

 When we change an amount of an input in a process, what happens to the emissions to air, soil or water in this process?
 Are they changed automatically?

 These emissions do not change if you adapt an input because the default Agri-footprint LCIs are not parameterized.
 We offer detailed and tailor-made parameterized LCIs.
+If you wish to have parameterized models please reach out to us.

 How representative is the data for different regions/countries?